TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtensionManagement/Index.rst

 #.
 You must *load* it.

-   In non-composer mode an extension is loaded only if it is listed in the :file:`PackageStates.php` file.
+   In non-Composer mode an extension is loaded only if it is listed in the :file:`PackageStates.php` file.
 Extensions are loaded in the order they appear in this list.
-   In composer mode, all extensions in the :file:`composer.json` are considered as active.
+   In Composer mode, all extensions in the :file:`composer.json` are considered as active.

    An enabled extension is always global to the TYPO3 Installation - you cannot disable an extension from being loaded in a particular branch of the page tree.
 The EM takes